Emily Grenen

 Emily is an experienced mixed-methods researcher, program evaluator, and project manager.

 Emily is a research scientist in the Public Health department at NORC with expertise in mixed-methods research and program evaluation, evaluation technical assistance, and project management.
-She has a strong background supporting the planning and optimization of health communication and social marketing efforts.
-Emily’s experience spans a range of health domains such as vaccine hesitancy, maternal mortality, tobacco cessation, type 2 diabetes prevention, and cancer care delivery.
-Her past clients include the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), Centers for Medicare & Medicaid Services (CMS), and the Department of Veterans Affairs (VA), among many others.
+She has a strong background supporting the planning and optimization of health communication efforts.
+Emily’s experience spans a range of health domains such as vaccine hesitancy, chronic pain, and tobacco cessation.
+Her clients have included the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), Centers for Medicare & Medicaid Services (CMS), and the Department of Veterans Affairs (VA), among many others.

-Previously, Emily was a research and evaluation manager of social marketing at ICF where she led health communication projects spanning a range of topics.
-She spent many years focused on digital health (mHealth) research and evaluation for the National Cancer Institute’s Smokefree.gov Initiative for tobacco cessation.
-Prior to ICF, Emily was a Cancer Research Training Award (CRTA) Fellow at the National Cancer Institute.
+Prior to joining NORC, Emily was a social marketing research and evaluation manager at ICF Next, where she spent many years focused on digital health (mHealth) research and evaluation for the National Cancer Institute’s Smokefree.gov Initiative for tobacco cessation.
+Earlier in her career, she was a Cancer Research Training Award (CRTA) Fellow at the National Cancer Institute.

 Quick Links